aimhubio/aim/docs/source/using/search.md

-## Search Basics
+## Query language basics

 ### Introduction

-Aim enables a powerful query language(AimQL) to filter through all the stored metadata.
+Aim enables a powerful query language(Aim QL) to filter through all the stored metadata.

 AimQL filters the tracked metadata using **python expression**.
 Think of it as a python if statement over everything you have tracked.